vedo

 You can export it to a vedo file, which is actually a normal numpy file by pressing E in your 3D scene, the you can interact with it normally using for example the key bindings shown above.

-Another way is to export to a template html web page by pressing F using x3d backend.
-You can also export it programmatically in k3d from a jupyter notebook.
+Another way is to export to a template html web page by pressing F using the x3d backend.
+You can also export it programmatically in k3d format from a jupyter notebook.

 File format conversion